 2 – The Muffins Have Been Underbaked

 The other likely issue is that the muffins have simply been underbaked.
-If you don’t bake the muffins enough, then it’s possible that they won’t be able to form the cellular structure that is necessary to form domes.
+If you don’t bake them for long enough, it’s possible that they won’t be able to form the cellular structure that is necessary to form domes.

 This leads to the muffins collapsing and coming out looking rather flat.
 The cell structure needs to set in during the baking process or else the air spaces that are left will simply wind up deflating.